ph2lb/LoRaWAN_TTN_Env/README.md

 ttnlora_env_last_aw.php > php script used to create array of last alarms warnings used on the map and chart

+ttnlora_env_mailer.php > php script to send emails when a alarm or warning is triggerd.

 ttnlora_env_map.php > main php file.
 Used to create map page with last measurements on it (click on measurement to get link to 24 hour chart)